GoogleChrome/web.dev/src/site/content/en/blog/wakelock/index.md

 so it's a good practice to wrap the call in a `try…catch` statement.
 The exception's message will contain more details in case of failure.

-### Releasing a wake lock {: #release-wake-lock }
+### Releasing a screen wake lock {: #release-wake-lock }

-You also need a way to release the wake lock, which is achieved by calling the `release()` method of the `WakeLockSentinel` object.
+You also need a way to release the screen wake lock, which is achieved by calling the `release()` method of the `WakeLockSentinel` object.
 If you don't store a reference to the `WakeLockSentinel`, there's no way to release the lock manually, but it will be released once the current tab is invisible.

-If you want to automatically release the wake lock after a certain period of time has passed, you can use `window.setTimeout()` to call `release()`, as shown in the example below.
+If you want to automatically release the screen wake lock after a certain period of time has passed, you can use `window.setTimeout()` to call `release()`, as shown in the example below.